 Jorge earned master’s degrees in electrical engineering and MSE from Stanford in 1995 and 1996 and graduated from the Stanford GSB’s Sloan program in 2011.
 After having worked in the agricultural equipment sector for a number of years and graduating from the GSB, Jorge launched robotics startup Blue River Technology.
 As a leader in automation and robotics in agriculture, Blue River became one of the biggest exits in ag tech history when it was acquired by John Deere in 2017.
 Jorge still comes back to give lectures at Stanford multiple times a year.

 Julia is one of two of our advisors who, after spending her college days at Harvard (we will forgive her for that), found her way to her home state California through the Stanford GSB.
-After graduating from Stanford, Julia spent a few years founding and scaling restaurant concepts in New York City before founding Zume in 2015.
-Most famous for their “robot pizza”, Zume aims to be the most powerful source of health and well-being on the planet.
+After graduating from Stanford, Julia spent a few years founding and scaling restaurant concepts in New York City before co-founding Zume in 2015.
+After leaving Zume in 2018, Julia founder Planet FWD, which uses the magic of food to help reverse climate change .
 Julia enjoys returning to the GSB to lecture in classes like Operations and Internet Business.

 Fall Line Capital